-Depending on the age and attention span of your group, it may be helpful to break this activity up into sections.
-You may wish to follow this activity up by planting trees as a group.
+Depending on the age and mathematical background of your group, it may be helpful to break this activity up into sections.
+You may wish to cover each of the mathematical ideas used in this activity earlier in the year.
+This activity makes a good capstone learning experience.

-Allow 5 minutes for the background discussion.
-Ask the girls if they have ever heard of global warming, and ask them what it means.
+Allow 5 minutes for a background discussion.
+Ask the students if they have ever heard of global warming, and ask them what it means.
 Here are some things they might know.